oceanprotocol-archive/OEPs/11/README.md

 ![modular architecture](img/curation_market_overview.jpg)

-* **Block Rewards**: Ocean network emits Ocean tokens continuously according to the pre-defined schedule, which are block rewards for data providers.
+* **Block Rewards**: Ocean network emits Ocean tokens continuously to incentivize providers according to the pre-defined schedule, which are called "block rewards".
 The distributed amount of block rewards SHOULD be determined by two factors:
-	* *Predicted popularity*: number of provider's stake on the specific asset;
+	* *Predicted popularity*: number of provider's stake on the dataset;
-	* *Proofed popularity*: number of times made asset available.
+	* *Proofed popularity*: number of times made dataset available.

-* **Ocean Token and Drops**: Ocean network creates derivative tokens of Ocean Token for each asset curation market, which is called "**drops**".
+* **Ocean Token and Drops**: Ocean network creates derivative tokens of Ocean Token for each curation market, which is called "**drops**".
 	* Providers purchase drops with their Ocean tokens to stake on the asset.
-	* Providers can un-stake by selling their drops for Ocean tokens and pocket the profit.
+	* Providers can un-stake by selling their drops for Ocean tokens and realize the profit.

-* **Bonding Curve**: Bonding curve defines the relationship between price and total supply for drops.
+* **Bonding Curve**: Bonding curve defines the relationship between price and total supply of drops.
-	* The drops price shoots up when users purchase drops using Ocean token and increase total supply.
+	* The drops price shoots up when more users purchase drops using Ocean token and increase the total supply.
-	* Increased supply indicates more users bet on the popularity of this asset.
+	* Increased supply indicates more users bet on the popularity of asset.

 * **Data Availability**: To earn block rewards, providers MUST make assets available when requested.